Monique Hypes & Marie Krane @ Tomato Bliss

 “A lot of people said you're crazy trying to build a national brand without industrial food as the main ingredient.
 But the supply chain has proven to be robust.
 We had hoped for 180,000 lbs this year and we ended up at 300,000 lbs.
 That’s a lot of tomatoes and a clear path to 2 million lbs within five years.
 We can build the supply chain.
 We are going to convert mono-cultivated tomato fields to biodiverse tomato fields.” – Marie

-You can check out the full episode with Monique Hypes & Marie Krane @ Tomato Bliss HERE.
+You can check out the full episode with Monique Hypes & Marie Krane @ Tomato Bliss HERE

-Subscribe to future episodes of the ReGen Brands Podcast on your favorite podcast platform using the buttons below.
+Subscribe to future episodes of the ReGen Brands Podcast on Apple Podcasts, Spotify, or YouTube.
 You can help support our mission of growing regenerative CPG brands with a 5-star rating!

-Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn (Kyle & AC).
+Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn: ReGen Brands, Kyle, and AC